gvenezia/citySelect/README.md

 - Travelers can share hot tips about where to stay, what to see, and what to do
 - Residents can let others know what it's like to live in a city or area
 - Relocators can check up on various cities to see what would be the best fit for them, based on a general description and other users' comments
-- Users can sign-up for an account in order to post comments – Signed-in users can edit and delete their comments and posted city pages
+- Users can sign-up for an account in order to post, edit, and delete comments and city pages

 ### Technologies Used
 Primarily made with Vanilla JS, MongoDB, Express.js, and Node.js.